 This morning explore the temple of Wadi El Seboua, which was dedicated by Ramses II to the two Gods Amon Ra and Ra Harmakis.
 The temple features a sphinx-lined avenue and was once converted to a church by early Christians.

 Returning to your ship, relax as you glide through the water, crossing the Tropic of Cancer, bound for the Nubian city of Aswan.

 Overnight: Onboard Cruiser - Aswan | Breakfast, Lunch, Dinner

 Lake Nasser – Aswan.
 Early this morning stop to visit the Temple of Kalabsha.
 Originally built in 30BC and dedicated to the Nubian sun god Mandulis, it was moved in 1970 to its current location due to rising water levels.
 Reaching Aswan, disembark and later today enjoy a trip to the mighty High Dam and Philae Temple.
 Philae was originally the site of an ancient temple complex that had to be dismantled and relocated to Agilkia Island, after flooding caused by the High Dam project.

 Overnight: Aswan | Breakfast

 Start day 8 with a visit to Karnak Temple, a spectacular complex of sanctuaries, pylons, chapels, halls and obelisks, all dedicated to the Theban gods.
 Our next stop is Luxor Temple – built by Pharaoh Amenophis III.

 On day 9 tour the famous Valley of the Kings, where you can explore the myriad of tombs.
 Then visit the Temple of Queen Hatshepsut, often considered one of the impressive architectural achievements of the ancient world.
 End your touring today with a visit to the Colossi of Memnon, two huge statues of Amenhotep II.

 Overnight: Luxor | Breakfast x 2

 After a hearty breakfast your incredible journey through the land of the Pharaoh's has come to an end.
 A transfer will be provided to the airport for your onward flight.
-Should you wish to book another night to explore more of the city, please enquire.
+Should you wish to book another night to explore more of the city, please inquire.

 For information about visas, top travel tips and much more, take a look through our travel guide.